 This master’s program will prepare you to become a teacher of the Deaf and Hard of Hearing.
 Graduates of the Deaf and Hard of Hearing program typically become itinerant or classroom teachers for students who are deaf and hard of hearing with a wide range of hearing levels and communication modality, both signed and oral.

-Certification: Childhood Education Grades 1-6 and Deaf and Hard of Hearing PreK-12
+Childhood Education Grades 1 to 6 and Deaf and Hard of Hearing PreK to 12

 - A bachelor’s degree from an accredited institution with a GPA of at least 3.0 or a master’s degree from an accredited institution with a GPA of at least 3.5

 - A liberal arts or science major or interdisciplinary concentration of at least 30 credits

 - General education core in the liberal arts and sciences including coursework in artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a world language other than English, scientific and mathematical processes, and written analysis and expression (Waived for Spring 2024 and Fall 2024 applicants)